vantage-sh/docs.vantage.sh/docs/partners.md

        <img alt="A bar is displayed around a customer's account that the manager user is logged into" width="100%" src="/img/partners/customer-account.png" />
    </div>

-Perform one of the following actions to return to your management account:
+Perform one of the following actions to return to your Management Account:

 - On the top right, click your user icon.
 Then, click **Return to MSP account**.
 - On the bottom left of the screen, click the **X** in the **Logged in as** pop-up.

-Once you are back in the management account, a confirmation message is displayed at the top.
+Once you are back in the Management Account, a confirmation message is displayed at the top.

 <div style={{display:"flex", justifyContent:"center"}}>
     <img alt="Confirmation message that indicated you returned to the MSP account" width="80%" src="/img/partners/green-bar.png" />
 </div>

-### Single Sign-On for Customer Accounts
+### Single Sign-On for Managed Accounts

-After a customer account is created, you can enable Single Sign-On (SSO) for each customer account.
-Enter the customer account and then follow the instructions provided in the [SSO documentation](/sso) to enable SSO directly within the customer's account.
-Customers can also enable SSO directly from their customer account.
-SSO is scoped to the customer’s account.
+After a Managed Account is created, you can enable Single Sign-On (SSO) for each Managed Account.
+Enter the Managed Account, then follow the instructions provided in the [SSO documentation](/sso) to enable SSO directly within the customer's Managed Account.
+Customers can also enable SSO directly from their own account.
+SSO is scoped to the Managed Account.

-## Add Integrations to Customer Account {#add-integrations-to-customer-account}
+## Add Integrations to a Managed Account {#add-integrations-to-customer-account}

 The way you add integrations to a Managed Account depends on how your MSP is set up.
 There are two available workflows:

 - **Workflow 1 - Unconsolidated Organizations:** An example MSP structure for this workflow might be where you have completely separate AWS Organizations set up for each customer.
 As an MSP, you have access to the payer account, and the customer has access to a member account.
 In this case, follow the steps below to **_Configure Integrations in the Managed Account_**.
-- **Workflow 2 - Consolidated Organizations:** In this setup, the MSP uses a single AWS Organization that includes multiple linked accounts under a centralized management account.
+- **Workflow 2 - Consolidated Organizations:** In this setup, the MSP uses a single AWS Organization that includes multiple linked accounts under a centralized Management Account.
 In this case, follow the steps below to **_Configure Integrations in the Management Account_**

 ### Configure Integrations in the Managed Account (Unconsolidated Organization Workflow, Most Common)